avivshaked/ang-validator/README.md

 # ang-validator.js #
 [![Build Status](https://travis-ci.org/avivshaked/ang-validator.svg?branch=master)](https://travis-ci.org/avivshaked/ang-validator)

-An angular module that offers a big set of validators and sanitizers angular directives.
-It also provides an easy way to add your own custom validators and sanitizers.
+An angular module that offers a big set of validator and sanitizer directives.
+It also provides an easy way to add you own custom validators and sanitizers.
 All validators and sanitizers interact seamlessly with angular's native validation.

 This library uses chriso's [validator.js](https://github.com/chriso/validator.js) as a 'validation-engine' and exposes all of its functionality via angular directives and $validator object.